Sir George Monoux College: Brief history

 Sir George Monoux, the founder of the Grammar School (later College), was born in or before 1465.
 In 1506 he was a Warden of the Drapers Company, in 1509 he became the Sheriff of London and later in 1514 he became Lord Mayor.
-Sir George Monoux was elected to Parliament as a Burgess for the City in 1523.
+He was elected to Parliament as a Burgess for the City in 1523.

 He was a wealthy man who spent much of his time in Walthamstow.

-George Monoux (alderman of London and local worthy) erected the Almshouses, associated school and feast ball for the poor of Walthamstow on a former parcel of St. Mary's Churchyard in 1527 in Walthamstow Village.
+He erected the Almshouses, associated school and feast ball for the poor of Walthamstow on a former parcel of St. Mary's Churchyard in 1527 in Walthamstow Village.
 The Monoux School operated there for 353 years until moving firstly to West Avenue then to High Street, and finally to Chingford Road in 1927.
 The western end was rebuilt in 1955 following bombing in October 1940.

-From 1527 to 1999 the school underwent many changes.
-From 1659 to 1968 it operated as a grammar school for boys.
-From 1968 to 1986 the school was a comprehensive.
-In 1986 the school became a sixth form college and girls were admitted for the first time.
+From 1659 to 1968, the institution operated as a grammar school for boys.
+From 1968 to 1986 the school was a comprehensive while in 1986 the school became a sixth form college and girls were admitted for the first time.
 Following the 1992 Further and Higher Education Act, in 1993, Monoux became an Incorporated College, which it remains today.

 Sir George Monoux Grammar School 1885-1968

-The school was re-established following a scheme made under the Endowed Schools Act in 1885 in a different part of Walthamstow, temporary premises in West Avenue, and then a purpose-built site in High Street.
+The school was re-established following a scheme made under the Endowed Schools Act in 1885 in temporary premises in West Avenue, a different part of Walthamstow, and then a purpose-built site in High Street.
 It moved to the present premises in July 1927.
-There have been many additions to the buildings since then.
-In 1961, 1977, 1990, 2002 and 2004.
+There have been additions to the buildings in 1961, 1977, 1990, 2002 and 2004.

-The school remained independent, but came increasingly to depend on local authority grants.
-From the death of the headmaster, William Spivey, in 1916, it can be regarded as effectively a local authority grammar school.
+The school remained independent, but came to depend increasingly on local authority grants.
+Following the death of the then headmaster, William Spivey, in 1916, it can be regarded as effectively a selective boys local authority grammar school until 1968 catering 11 to 18 year olds.

-The school was a selective boys grammar school until 1968 catering for boys aged 11–18.
+The school was evacuated to Ampthill in Bedfordshire in September 1939, then to the Colchester Royal Grammar School on Friday 17 November 1939.

+Sir George Monoux Senior School 1969-1985

 Following reorganisation of secondary education by Waltham Forest council (devised by a Labour council but instituted under a Conservative one), during the years 1968 - 72 it gradually became a comprehensive Senior High School for boys aged 14–18 admitting most of its pupils from the Junior High Schools Chapel End, William Fitt, Warwick Boys School and Aveling Park.
 The last entry of boys to the main Monoux building was in 1987 who were taught separately to the sixth form but within the same building in Chingford Road.
 The last entry of boys however was in 1988 who were not taught in the main building but in an "annexe" located in Brookscroft Rd in the old Chapel End Junior High School.
 This was closed in 1990.